3.8.10 Attendance Options: Alternative Schools in Educational Programs

 Independence High is an independent-study school offering a flexible schedule, an individualized learning structure and menu of support to create the conditions for students to become self-determined learners who find success in school, career and beyond.
 Students participate in one of three programs: One to One, Community or Cohort.
 Most students attend small project-based learning classes in the morning to meet academic requirements and they engage in Passion Projects (electives) and internships in the afternoon.

 There is a considerable amount of work outside of classes, so Independence students should be organized and motivated to succeed.
-Applications can be submitted through the Voluntary Transfer process with their home school counselor or via the Education Placement Center for new-to-SFUSD students.
+Applications can be submitted through the Voluntary Transfer process with their home school counselor or via the Enrollment Center for new-to-SFUSD students.

 Ida B. Wells High School, located at 1099 Hayes, and Downtown High School, located at 693 Vermont Street, are the District’s two continuation schools for students who are lacking high school credits relative to their age.
 Students who select to enroll in a continuation high school must be at least 16 years of age at the time of enrollment.
 Students who are 18 at the time they seek enrollment must obtain the principal’s permission prior to being assigned.
 Students are expected to attend daily for a full day of instruction.
 However, students are given an opportunity to earn high school credits at an accelerated pace due to the program structure.

-Students who are new to SFUSD should report initially to the Educational Placement Center at 555 Franklin St. Students within SFUSD should discuss admission to a continuation school with their school counselor, or contact the Student Family School Resource Link by emailing sflink@sfusd.edu or calling (415) 340-1716.
+Students who are new to SFUSD should report initially to the Enrollment Center at 555 Franklin St. Students within SFUSD should discuss admission to a continuation school with their school counselor, or contact the Student Family School Resource Link by emailing sflink@sfusd.edu or calling (415) 340-1716.
 All minors must be accompanied by a parent/guardian.
 Assignments are made on a space availability basis.
-The documents required for enrollment are a copy of a current transcript, a copy of the IEP if a student is in special education, proof of residence, and a copy of the Immunization Record.
+The documents required for enrollment are a copy of a current transcript, a copy of the IEP if a student has Special Education services, proof of residence, and a copy of the Immunization Record.

 The California School Age Families Education (Cal-SAFE) Program is designed to increase the availability of support services necessary for any enrolled expectant/parenting students to improve academic achievement and parenting skills and to provide a quality childcare/development program for their children.